syncfusion-content/winui-docs/winui/RangeSlider/ticks.md

 ## Show Minor Ticks

 It is used to represent the number of smaller ticks between two major ticks.
-For example, if min is 0 and max is 10 and interval is 2, the range slider will render the major ticks at 0, 2, 4 and so on.
-If [`MinorTicksPerInterval`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Sliders.SliderBase.html#Syncfusion_UI_Xaml_Sliders_SliderBase_MinorTicksPerInterval) is 1, then smaller ticks will be rendered on 1, 3 and so on.
-The default value of [`MinorTicksPerInterval`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Sliders.SliderBase.html#Syncfusion_UI_Xaml_Sliders_SliderBase_MinorTicksPerInterval) property is 1.
+For example, if [`Minimum`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Sliders.SliderBase.html#Syncfusion_UI_Xaml_Sliders_SliderBase_Minimum) is 0, [`Maximum`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Sliders.SliderBase.html#Syncfusion_UI_Xaml_Sliders_SliderBase_Maximum) is 10 and [`Interval`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Sliders.SliderBase.html#Syncfusion_UI_Xaml_Sliders_SliderBase_Interval) is 2, the RangeSlider will render the major ticks as 0, 2, 4 and so on.
+If [`MinorTicksPerInterval`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Sliders.SliderBase.html#Syncfusion_UI_Xaml_Sliders_SliderBase_MinorTicksPerInterval) is 1, then smaller ticks will be rendered as 1, 3 and so on.

 {% tabs %}